-12. To allow the Committee to have a sense of the emerging Manual as a whole, previously approved text, or parts for which no change is sought, is included but in shaded font, to make clear that guidance and comment is not sought on it at the 20th Session.
+12. To allow the Committee to have a sense of the emerging Manual as a whole, previously approved text, or parts for which no change is sought, is included but in shaded font, to make clear that guidance and comment is not sought on it at the 21st Session.
 The text as a whole will be subject to a non-substantive editing process before it is published, as usual, under the supervision of the Co-Coordinators.
+That process has already commenced.

 VII.
-OTHER MATTERS
+PART D (COUNTRY PRACTICES)

-- 13. Updated text of Part D (Country Practices) is being sought from countries which included their practices in the 2017 version of the Manual, should they wish to continue to include their practices.
+13. Updated text of Part D (Country Practices) is being sought from countries which included their practices in the 2017 version of the Manual, should they wish to continue to include their practices.
 Kenyan practices will be added.
+As a mere expression of a particular country's practices, approval of the description of such practices is (as in the past) not sought or appropriate.
+The new South African contribution is at Attachment D.1.
+The new Mexican contribution is at Attachment D.2.

+14. The proposal made at the 20th Session and repeated at this Session is to remove Part D to the Tax Committee website.
+Paragraph 67 of the Report of the 20th Session notes in this respect that:

-As a mere expression of a particular country's practices, approval of the description of such practices is (as in the past) not sought or appropriate, but texts are expected to be provided for information of the Committee by the 21st Session. - 14.
-One possibility is to remove Part D to the Tax Committee website to confirm that its content is not Committee reviewed and approved, unlike the rest of the Manual, to allow it to be updated more readily and make the Manual itself a slimmer volume. - 15.
-As well as its work providing a draft updated Manual, the Subcommittee will assist the Extractives Subcommittee in Updating the Transfer Pricing chapter of the United Nations Handbook on Selected Issues for Taxation of the.
-Extractive Industries by Developing Countries, especially through the good offices of those who are Members of both Subcommittees. - 16.
-Thanks are due to all Subcommittee Members, especially those with drafting responsibilities, for preparing and commenting on drafts in the difficult recent circumstances, to their employers.
-Special thanks are due to the Kenya Revenue Authority for supporting the December 2019 Subcommittee Meeting as well as to the Austrian Ministry of Finance and the Vienna University of Economics and Business (WU) for hosting and facilitating the February 2020 Subcommittee Meeting.
+Finally, attention was drawn to paragraph 14 of E/C.18/2020/CRP14, noting the possibility of removing Part D (Country Practices) to the Tax Committee website to confirm that its content is not Committee reviewed and approved, unlike the rest of the Manual, to allow it to be updated more readily, and make the Manual itself a slimmer volume in paper form.
+Part D would still have the formal status of being part of the Manual.
+While no comment was made on this proposal at the virtual meetings, the matter remains open for further discussion at the twentyfirst session.

+15. The proposal would allow Country Practices to be updated more readily and make the Manual itself a slimmer volume.
+As it is not the sort of material needed by officers in the field, removal to the website would if anything render use of the (slimmer) Manual in the field easier.
+Some of the material in Part D is also likely to be somewhat outdated in the life of the third edition of the Manual, and this would allow updating the Manual without having to reprint the paper version.
+Nevertheless, Part D would remain part of the Manual, merely accessed electronically rather than in the printed version.

 VIII.
+TRANSFER PRICING AND THE EXTRACTIVES

+16. As well as its work providing a draft updated Manual, the Subcommittee will assist the Extractives Subcommittee in Updating the Transfer Pricing chapter of the United Nations Handbook on Selected Issues for Taxation of the Extractive Industries by Developing Countries, especially through the good offices of those who are Members of both Subcommittees.

+IX.
+FOREWORD TO THIRD EDITION

+17. A draft Foreword to the Third Edition of the Manual is at Attachment E. This is included for information only, as it does not raise any new issues of substance.

-NEXT SUBCOMMITTEE MEETING
+X. NEXT SUBCOMMITTEE MEETING

-17. A Subcommittee meeting may be necessary before the Committee's 21st Session to take on board any relevant suggestions arising out of the 20th Session.
-Date and location, as well as the form of any such meeting, will need to be considered once the situation with the Covid-19 pandemic becomes clearer.
+18. A Subcommittee meeting may be necessary before the Committee's 22^{nd} Session to take on board any relevant suggestions arising out of the 21^{st} Session.
+It would most likely be held virtually if demed necessary.